Inflectra/rapise-powerpack/RapiseMailChecker/README.md

         <file> - path to file to save found message(s) in JSON format

 Exit code:
-0 when successful, 1 - message with UID not found, 2 no connection to mailbox
+0 when successfull, 1 - message with UID not found, 2 no connection to mailbox

 Examples: